 Here is what we know:

-- Over recent decades the number of children dying from diarrheal diseases has fallen dramatically (by two-thirds since 1990)
+- Over recent decades the number of children dying from diarrheal diseases has fallen very substantially (by two-thirds since 1990).

 In recent decades the world has made significant progress in reducing the number of deaths caused by diarrheal diseases.
 2.6 million people died from diarrheal diseases back in 1990.
 Since then, the annual number of deaths from diarrheal diseases fell by around one million.

 In this post I want to focus on one intervention that has played a large role in reducing child deaths from diarrheal disease across the world and that has the potential to save many more lives in the future: oral rehydration therapy.